jsta/Field-to-Model/_sources/setup.rst.txt

     git clone --recurse-submodules https://github.com/ngee-arctic/field-to-model
     cd field-to-model

+This step downloads all of the scripts and infrastructure we have developed for the workshop, it should take a couple minutes to complete.

 Download Docker containers
 ----------------------------

 The workshop uses two Docker containers: one for running the models and another for visualization.

-Each the model container has the following models installed:
+The model container has the following models available:

 - ELM (Energy Exascale Earth System Land Model)
 - TEM (Terrestrial Ecosystem Model)